-World War 1 bought this period in the history of university-community partnerships to an end.
-In retrospect, the visions of Low, Harper and Dewey were ahead of their time, however, this period should not be romanticized.
-The university-community partnerships in this era were neither participatory nor democratic.18 Rather, they were based on the 'client' model of operating, in which ordinary people were viewed as 'consumers' of the services provided by university experts.19 The goal was to help the disadvantaged, but not to enlist them as agents of change, participants with whom they worked collaboratively to turn distressed neighborhoods into socially functional places based on participatory democracy, reciprocity, cosmopolitanism, and social justice.20
+World War I bought this period in the history of university-community partnerships to an end.
+In retrospect, the visions of Low, Harper, and Dewey were ahead of their time; however, this period should not be romanticized.
+The university-community partnerships in this era were neither participatory nor democratic.
+Rather, they were based on the client model of operating, in which ordinary people were viewed as consumers of the services that university experts provided.
+The goal was to help the disadvantaged, but not to enlist them as agents of change: participants with whom they worked collaboratively to turn distressed neighborhoods into socially functional places based on participatory democracy, reciprocity, cosmopolitanism, and social justice.

-The Second Period: Post World War 1 Era to Assassination of Martin Luther King, Jr.
+The second period: Post-World War I era to the assassination of Martin Luther King Jr.

-During the second period, from the end of War 1 up until the assassination of Martin Luther King, Jr. in 1968, the university-community partnership was reframed, as higher eds redefined their public mission and their view of the problem of the city.
-During the late 19th and early 20th centuries, universities were concerned about the plight of the urban poor because unsanitary, unsafe and deplorable living conditions directly threatened the city's growth and development, as attested by the Great Chicago Fire in 1871.
-In those days, most metropolitan residents lived in highly congested central cities and problems such as disease or violence could spread quickly from one neighborhood to another.
-21

-This changed after World War 1 when the mechanization of agriculture combined with the growth of industrialization to usher in a new period of urban development.
+During the second period, from the end of World War I to the assassination of Martin Luther King Jr. in 1968, the universitycommunity partnership was reframed as higher education institutions redefined their public mission and their view of the problem of the city.
+During the late nineteenth and early twentieth centuries, universities were concerned about the plight of the urban poor because unsanitary, unsafe, and deplorable living conditions directly threatened the city's growth and development, as attested by the Great Chicago Fire in 1871.
+In those days, most metropolitan residents lived in highly congested central cities, and disease and violence could spread quickly from one neighborhood to another.
+This changed after World War I when the mechanization of agriculture combined with the growth of industrialization to usher in a new period of urban development.
 As the urban population exploded, businesses and people began moving to the suburbs, automobile traffic intensified, and universities built partnerships with community elites to construct the modern, economically rational city.
-In this new setting, scholars turned their attention to the problems of city and regional planning, ending the depression, eliminating policy barriers to the creation of mass homeownership, and rethinking the role of higher education.22
+In this new setting, scholars turned their attention to the problems of city and regional planning, ending the Great Depression, eliminating policy barriers to the creation of mass home ownership, and rethinking the role of higher education.

-In this new American metropolis, consumerism and market-based individualism triumphed as materialism defined the "good life" and the middle-classes then began their long trek from the central city to the suburban locale.
-In response, scholars, led by the University of Chicago School Of Sociology, sought to construct a theoretical framework to justify the new approaches to city building and the restructuring of the social geography of the urban metropolis.
-Robert Park and Ernest W. Burgess, for example, argued that the distress found in the urban core was "a product of natural forces" and that people would move out of decaying "natural areas," as their economic conditions improve.23 In this increasingly privatized environment, university-community partnerships increasingly meant collaboration with business, civic elites, and the federal government.
+In this new American metropolis, consumerism and market-based individualism triumphed as materialism defined the "good life," and the middle classes began their long trek from the central city to the suburbs.
+In response, scholars, led by the University of Chicago school of sociology, sought to construct a theoretical framework to justify the new approaches to city building and the restructuring of the social geography of the urban metropolis.
+Robert Park and Ernest W. Burgess, for example, argued that the distress found in the urban core was "a product of natural forces" and that people would move out of decaying "natural areas," as their economic conditions improved.
+In this increasingly privatized environment, university-community partnerships increasingly meant collaboration with business, civic elites, and the federal government.